AyoubMaimmadi/Audieyes/README.md

 ### Data Pipeline Setup

-**Feature Store Integration: Feast**
+**Feature Store Integration: Apache Cassandra**

-To streamline and enhance our data pipeline, we will integrate Feast as our feature store.
-Feast offers a seamless way to manage, store, and retrieve features for our ML models, ensuring that our data processing is efficient and scalable.
-This choice is motivated by Feast's open-source nature, its compatibility with various data sources and ML frameworks, and its strong community support.

-**Implementation Strategy**:
+For managing and serving features to our AI models, we have chosen Apache Cassandra as our feature store.
+This decision is driven by Cassandra's scalability, fault tolerance, and high availability, making it an ideal choice for handling large volumes of feature data.

-1. **Preprocessing and Feature Engineering**: We will leverage Feast to implement preprocessing and feature engineering functions, enabling consistent and reusable data transformations across our ML models.
+1. **Preprocessing and Feature Engineering**: We will preprocess and engineer features from our raw data, transforming them into a format suitable for ingestion into the feature store.

-2. **Feature Management**: Feast will be used to manage feature definitions and serve as the single source of truth for features used across all models, improving data quality and model reproducibility.
+2. **Feature Management**: Features will be stored in Apache Cassandra, allowing for efficient retrieval and serving to our AI models.

-3. **Integration with ML Pipeline**: We will integrate Feast within our broader ML pipeline, ensuring that feature retrieval and management are seamlessly incorporated into the model training and deployment processes.
+3. **Integration with ML Pipeline**: The feature store will be integrated into our ML pipeline, ensuring that our models have access to the latest feature data for training and inference.

-This proccess is done in a virtual environment.
-The data is validated and verified using the Great Expectations library.
-The data is then stored in a feature store using the Feast library.
-The data is then used to train and deploy the model using the MLflow library.
-This is because a specific dependency (gunicorn) that Feast uses, which is not compatible with Windows because it requires the fcntl module, available only on Unix-like operating systems.